 Jo Chandler is an award-winning Australian journalist, author, editor, and educator.
 In 2017 she took up a position as a professional expert and lecturer at the University of Melbourne’s Centre for Advancing Journalism, and continues as an Honorary Fellow at Deakin University’s Contemporary Histories Research Group.
-She is the winner of the 2017 Walkley Award for Freelance Journalism – her second Walkley, Australia’s most prestigious journalism prize.
-She was also runner-up for the 2017 UNSW Bragg Prize for Science Journalism (which she has previously won twice).
+She is the winner of the Walkley Foundation’s 2017 Freelance Journalist of the Year Award.
+She is also a previous winner of a Walkley Award, Australia’s most coveted journalism prize (Commentary, Analysis, Opinion & Critique 2009).
+She is also the winner of two Melbourne Press Club Quill Awards for Best Feature (2017 and 2014).
 She has filed news and features from assignments across Africa, Papua New Guinea, rural and remote Australia, Antarctica and Afghanistan.
 She has earned distinctions as an essayist, profile writer and narrative journalist, and is recognised across a range of specialty areas: science; environment; health; human rights; aid and development.

 Chandler is continuing to pursue some selective freelance projects in addition to her role at the University of Melbourne, where she is also undertaking research on changing journalism practice and education.
 She is an author and editor, her most recent book project was the warmly reviewed Best Australian Science Writing 2016 for New South press.
 In the past year her work has featured in The Atlantic and Undark, Australian Foreign Affairs journal, The Monthly (Australia’s premier news and features magazine), Cosmos magazine, The Australian Women’s Weekly, and ABC Radio National.